zamir5895/zamir5895/README.md

 </div>

-## 💭 Cita Favorita
+## 💭 Favorite Quote

 <div align="center">
-  <i>"El código es como el humor.
-Cuando tienes que explicarlo, es malo."</i> - Cory House
+  <i>"Code is like humor.
+When you have to explain it, it's bad."</i> - Cory House
 </div>

 ---